Don't just take our word for it. Experience the University of Baltimore from the perspective of our students.

 UB has given me real-world experience that I may have not gotten at another institution.
 I am someone who prefers a smaller college, so UB was perfect.

-I returned to UB after a hiatus in order to complete my undergraduate studies because UB professors are excellent instructors and they do a superb job.
+I returned to UB after a hiatus ... to complete my undergraduate studies because UB professors are excellent instructors and they do a superb job.

 UB has made me want to continue to mentor the youth and eventually become an educator to inspire people the way my professors have inspired me.

--Mikita Thompson, real estate and economic development student
+-Mikita Thompson, B.S. in Business Administration student, real estate and economic development specialization

 The campus location, availability of resources and flexibility of faculty have all attributed to my success at UB.

 UB is diverse and is focused on knowledge that works, and that drew me in.
-I needed a college that would not only teach me the skills but also teach me how to put those skills into action.
+I needed a college that would teach me [not only] the skills but also how to put those skills into action.
 With an established career, I was able to take what UB taught me and apply those teachings in my work.